JuliaData/MemPool.jl/docs/src/index.md

 MemPool for this purpose.

+### Remote Workers Caveat

-Note: when using MemPool with multiple workers, make sure that the workers are initialized *before* importing MemPool This ensures the package is loaded on all nodes:
+When using MemPool with multiple workers, make sure that the workers are initialized *before* importing MemPool.
+This ensures the package is loaded on all nodes:
 ```julia-repl
 julia> using Distributed